graciellehigino/ms_stop_stacking_sdms/manuscript.md

 the M+A space of the species ([@fig:bam]).
 The choice of the best model will depend on a few criteria such as the nature and quality of your data, and the processes you want to investigate, as described in @Guisan2017HabSui and
 @Peterson2012EcoNic.
+A crucial step in this process is to select a set of species that are part of the metaweb where the focal species is inserted.
+This will allow us to model potential networks on the next step.
 A HSM will indicate where there are suitable habitats for the species, which may include areas where the species was never sampled before.
 These areas, the "error" of the model, should be the object of assessment on the next steps since it is there where the unknown information about interactions